AndreaFontolan/Info-Orbs-Clockfaces/README.md

 https://github.com/flattermann/info-orbs/tree/LittleFS

-all files are 'thank you' ware.
+All files are 'thank you' ware.

 I expect you to say 'thank you' when you like them and use them.